balancer/gauges-subgraph/README.md

-# Balancer Gauges and veBAL subgraph
+# Balancer Gauges and veBAL subgraphs